 Regularly observe your chinchilla, especially when ambient air temperatures are elevated, and note their disposition and physical condition.
 If their ears turn bright red, they appear to be lethargic, their body feels warm to the touch, they are panting excessively, or they are drooling, you need to check the temperature and move them to a cooler area.
 Using an air conditioning unit or a cooling mat made from marble that has been cooled down in the fridge can help regulate their body temperature, but if you suspect your chinchilla is overheated, call your veterinarian for immediate assistance.

-The downside to owning a scorpion is this is not a pet you'll ever be able to cuddle with or even hold as scorpions sting, and even ones with the mildest venom are still very painful.
+The downside to owning a scorpion is this isn't a pet you'll ever be able to cuddle with or even hold, as scorpions sting, and even ones with the mildest venom are still very painful.
 If you want a pet that's easy to care for, unique, and doesn't need much room, grooming, or exercise, you might enjoy having a scorpion.

 Quaker parakeets are intelligent, engaging birds that enjoy human company and need another bird companion if you are not able to provide them with constant companionship.
 They learn to talk from an early age and can be great parrots for clicker training all sorts of behaviors.

-Their enclosure should be at least 20 gallons in volume, though a larger setup of 40 gallons or more is preferred.
-Geckos need their tanks at a certain temperature, but don't require special lighting like other reptiles.
+Their enclosure should be at least 20 gallons in volume, though a larger setup of 40 gallons or more is preferable.
+Geckos need their tanks at a certain temperature but don't require special lighting like other reptiles.
 However, recent research shows that all reptiles benefit from ultraviolet light to some extent, and some owners now choose to include an ultraviolet-B (UVB) lamp on their leopard gecko's enclosure with a hide area to retreat from the light.

 These pets are easily fed with insects available at pet stores and appear to enjoy handling and interacting with people compared to other lizard species.
 Like all reptiles, geckos hold some risk of transmitting salmonella to you, so wash your hands after handling them.

-Ferrets can be nippy, though, and may be intolerant of handling if they become tired or over excited.
+Ferrets can be nippy, though, and may be intolerant of handling if they become tired or overexcited.
 Another possible drawback to owning a ferret is that they often need to live with at least one other ferret to be happy, so you'll need to have room and the time for at least two.

-Halloween Moon Crabs
+Halloween Moon Crab

 If you like crustaceans but find the hermit crab a bit boring, you'll love the Halloween moon crab.
 These crabs look like they were painted by numbers and come in bright colors like purples, reds, oranges, and yellows.
 They are actually related to the hermit crab and are sometimes called the Halloween hermit crab.
-These pets can be easy to handle depending on the individual crab.
+These pets can be easy to handle, depending on the individual crab.
 Halloween moon crabs are also relatively inexpensive and can be found at pet stores for between $10 to $20.

-If you keep more than one Halloween moon crab, you should keep them in separate tanks in case they fight.
+If you keep more than one Halloween moon crab, you should house them in separate tanks in case they fight.
 They don't need a large tank and can do fine with a 15- or 20-gallon tank with a sand substrate and lots of rocks and driftwood to climb on and around.
 These crabs also need fresh- and saltwater pools that should be changed and cleaned daily.
 They can eat fruit, vegetables, and even cooked meat.

 You need to establish a low-humidity environment with a temperature gradient in the enclosure.
-Set up a hot-spot basking area beneath an appropriate heat source reaching temperatures around 100 degrees Fahrenheit, and a cooler side of the setup between 80 and 90 degrees during the day.
+Set up a hot-spot basking area beneath an appropriate heat source reaching temperatures around 100 degrees Fahrenheit and a cooler side of the setup between 80 and 90 degrees during the day.
 Allow temperatures to cool to around 75 degrees at night.
 Baby and juvenile bearded dragons require slightly higher temperature ranges, so check that your setup is adequate for your beardie's life stage.
 Bearded dragons also need adequate lighting that provides both UVA and UVB radiation, so choose an appropriate lamp and temperature control system for your pet.

 All reptiles pose some risk of carrying and transmitting salmonella, and this is equally true for bearded dragons.
-To help prevent the risk of contracting salmonella from a bearded dragon, practice good hand washing habits after handling them.
+To help prevent the risk of contracting salmonella from a bearded dragon, practice good hand-washing habits after handling them.
 They do require some work to feed, including regular preparation of fresh vegetables and live insects.

 Think Carefully Before Getting a Small Exotic Pet

 There's definitely a certain allure to owning an exotic pet, and some pet owners like the idea of owning something unusual that most other people don't have.
 However, if you're thinking about bringing home an exotic small pet, do your research carefully.
-While some of these animals can be easy to care for compared to other "regular" pets, many of them have very specific diet, habitat, and grooming needs that you should know about before bringing them home.
+While some of these animals can be easy to care for compared to other "regular" pets, many of them have very specific diets, habitats, and grooming needs that you should know about before bringing them home.
 There may also be permits required to own one where you live, or they may not be legal at all.
-Always check with your landlord or homeowner's association, as even if they are legal, your residence may still block or restrict their ownership.
+Always check with your landlord or homeowner's association, as even if they are legal, as your residence may still block or restrict their ownership.